allthingstalk/arduino-lorawan-rdk/README.md

 ## Example sketches

-* `push-button-containers` basic push button example using preset [container definitions](http://docs.allthingstalk.com/developers/data/default-payload-conversion/)
-* `push-button-payload-builder` basic push button example using our [custom binary payload decoding](http://docs.allthingstalk.com/developers/data/custom-payload-conversion/)
+* `pushbutton` basic pushbutton example
 * `guard-your-stuff` lock your object and track its movement when it gets stolen
 * `count-visits` count visits for facility maintanence
 * `environmental-sensing` measure your environment

+Each of these examples come in two flavours

+* Examples using preset [container definitions](http://docs.allthingstalk.com/developers/data/default-payload-conversion/) are found in the _container_ folder
+* Examples using our [custom binary payload decoding](http://docs.allthingstalk.com/developers/data/custom-payload-conversion/) are found in the _binary-payload_ folder